GrahamSmith96/DAOFABEscrow/README.md

 # DAOFABEscrow
 1. DAOFAB Escrow with multi-signature scheme deployed to Rinkeby testnet
-2. Escrow code can be found at /compound/supply-examples/solidity-contracts/LFGLobalEscrow.sol
+2. Modified Escrow code with documentation can be found at /compound/supply-examples/solidity-contracts/LFGLobalEscrow.sol

 ## Multi-Signature Scheme
 --------------------------------------------------------------------------------------------